Apeman (song): Cover versions and usage in popular culture

-"Apeman" is featured in the 2004 film Mondovino, the 1986 films Club Paradise starring Robin Williams (although it's a different mix than the album, more Caribbean to fit the movie), and Link starring Terence Stamp.
-It was used in the first episode of the comedy television series The Last Man on Earth to show the lead character's descent into a primitive style of living once civilization has ended.
+"Apeman" is featured in the 2004 film Mondovino, the 1986 films Club Paradise starring Robin Williams (although it's a different mix than the album, more Caribbean to fit the movie) and Link starring Terence Stamp and Netflix's 2023 film Old Dads.
+It was used in the first episode of the comedy television series The Last Man on Earth to show the lead character's descent into a primitive living once civilization has ended.

 "Apeman" was covered by British singer and teenage heartthrob Jack Wild on his 1971 album Everything's Coming Up Roses, by the Esso Trinidad Steel Band in 1971 on their self-titled album, by Fish for his 1993 album Songs from the Mirror and by the Format, who included it on their 2007 album B-Sides & Rarities.

 In 1989, "Apeman" appeared in a UK television advertisement for Ski yoghurts, with re-written lyrics announcing "I Like A Ski, Man".

-In keeping with the theme, drawings have also been made of an ape-man, as by the artist Marc Engelhard in 2019.
-In addition, there are films from Hollywood, Los Angeles like The Ape Man or Return of the Ape Man about this form of a species.